Qwant/kartotherian_docker/README.md

 If you want to use a specific osm file, you can set `INVOKE_OSM_FILE` instead of `INVOKE_OSM_URL`.

-For example if you want to use a locally `./data` mounted volume with a `luxembourg-latest.osm.pbf` in it:
+For an easier dev experience, you can use the docker-compose additional file `local-compose.yml` that forward ports, use a locally `./data` mounted volume (to avoid some unnecessary download) and run a front end to view the tiles.

+For example with this setup you can also provide an already downloaded pbf (it needs to be in the `./data` volume) with `INVOKE_OSM_FILE`:

 ```bash
 docker-compose -f docker-compose.yml -f local-compose.yml up --build -d